akhil-reddy/beads/README.md

 A micro-collaborative 'bead' ecosystem that enables multi-modal cognition, task autonomy and adaptive intelligence.

-I would highly recommend a read through the below blog, for context on this project.
+For context on this project, I would highly recommend a read of the below blog.

 | **`Blog`**                                                                               |
 |------------------------------------------------------------------------------------------|